About parenting teenagers

 - Spend time talking with your partner – something as simple as making time to discuss your day with each other can be a good idea.

-- Find time just for the two of you each week.
-This could be time to play sport, go for an after-dinner walk together, have a regular coffee date, play cards or games, or whatever you enjoy as a couple.
+- Find time just for yourselves each week.
+This could be an after-dinner walk together, a regular coffee date, a trip to the movies or whatever you enjoy as a couple.

 - Make time for fun experiences as a couple.
-For example, if your child is old enough, your child might be able to spend the weekend at a friend’s house or with grandparents while you have a mini-break.
+For example, if your child is old enough, they might be able to spend the weekend at a friend’s house or with grandparents while you have a mini-break.

 - Spend time together at home.
-For example, you could have a special dinner, watch a favourite movie or put on your favourite music while your child is in their room or has a friend visiting.
+For example, you could have a special dinner, watch a TV show, play cards, or put on your favourite music while your child is in their room.

 It’s normal for family life with teenagers to have its ups and downs.
 But if you and your partner find you’re seriously struggling at any stage, it’s a very good idea to seek help from friends and family, or speak to your GP or a relationships counsellor for advice.

-Positive self-talk can also help you feel less stressed and happier.
+Looking for positives can help with your emotional wellbeing too.
 For example, if your child offers to help someone out, you might say to yourself, ‘Nice – I’m glad I’ve taught my child to think about others like that’.
 It’s time to congratulate yourself on all the good work you’ve done to get your child to this stage.

 Family rituals can build family togetherness and wellbeing.
 They can help you all feel positive about your family relationships.
 And rituals help teenagers feel loved and part of the family.
 No matter how bored they might seem, teenagers find rituals comforting.
 Examples might include a regular Sunday night dinner, regular family outings or religious ceremonies.